fabiomux/kde-servicemenus/open_yakuake_here/README.md

 # Open Yakuake Here service menu

-This service menu is thought to open the path that we are browsing in our file manager within the Yakuake terminal.
-Besides that, it also allows us to decide if the session, visualized as a tab, has to be the current or a new one.
-Last but not least, we can optionally decide to split the session in half, vertically or horizontally, and where change the path, either left or right, or either top or bottom.
+This service menu is thought to open the path from the file manager within the Yakuake terminal.
+Besides that, it also allows us to decide if the session, visualized as a tab, has to be the current one or a new one.
+Last but not least, we can optionally split the session in half, vertically or horizontally, and open the selected path in the left or right panel, top or bottom.

 ## Features

 These are the *Open Yakuake Here* service menu features:
-- Fully translated into 6 languages besides English (Catalan, Dutch, French, German, Italian, Spanish);
+- Fully translated into 7 languages besides English (Catalan, Dutch, French, German, Italian, Portuguese, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
 - Support for KDE Plasma 6;
 - Opens the path in the current or new session
 - Splits the session horizontally and opens the terminal either in the top or bottom panel
 - Splits the session vertically and opens the terminal either in the left or right panel
+- When opening a new session, it also renames the tab with the folder name
+- Renames the active tab with the current full path, dirname, or directory path

 ## Requirements